ZDATE_LARGE_TIME_DIFF

 With transactions there are often times, for instance INITIALIZE/CLEANUP, where corresponding callback routines must be called on the programs involved in the transaction.
 With complex transactions you often have the problem that you no longer know exactly which programs have actually been involved up to now in the transaction.
 These callback routines can therefore also be called for programs which were not involved at all in the transaction.
 As a result, programs are loaded unnecessarily into the roll area, where they consume global data segments.
 You can avoid the loading of unrequired programs if the programs required by the transaction that have such callback routines register on a global event at the time LOAD-OF-PROGRAM.
 The callback routines can then be called on the actual programs involved in the transaction for the times, via Events.

-Attachment: Analysis of the Current DSEG (Information for Technical Experts)
+the Current DSEG (Information for Technical Experts)

-If you have to adjust the programs, it may be helpful to know which programs require the most DSEG entries.
+the programs, it may be helpful to know which programs require the most DSEG

 For this it must be possible to be able to read the DSEG in the current process (debugger), or a post mortem in the dump.